 Curators: Laura Mays and Deirdre Visser

 Pieces included in this exhibition will reference an approach to woodworking that is rooted in questions of craft, use, the body, and domesticity.
-Selected pieces need not take on all these concerns.

 Laura Mays and Deirdre Visser (co-authors of the associated book, exhibition curators)

 Jennifer-Navva Milliken (Artistic Director, The Center for Art in Wood)

 Tom Loeser (designer/maker; Professor of Art, University of Wisconsin, Madison, WI)